gchoudhury85/mcp-accounts-agent-server/README.md

     with trace("account_manager"):
         result = await Runner.run(
             agent,
-            "My name is Ed and my account is under the name Ed.
+            "My name is Gaurav and my account is under the name Gaurav.
 What's my balance and holdings?"
         )
 ```